wixtoolset/wix3/src/chm/documents/customactions/osinfo.html.md

 ---
 # OSInfo custom actions

-The WixQueryOsInfo, WixQueryOsDirs, WixQueryOsDriverInfo, and WixQueryNativeMachine custom actions in wixca (part of WixUtilExtension) set properties over and above the MSI set for OS product/suite detection, architecture, and standard directories.
+The WixQueryOsInfo, WixQueryOsDirs, and WixQueryOsDriverInfo custom actions in wixca (part of WixUtilExtension) set properties over and above the MSI set for OS product/suite detection and standard directories.
 The WixQueryOsWellKnownSID custom action sets properties for the localized names of some built in Windows users and groups.

 To use these custom actions you simply need to add a [&lt;PropertyRef&gt;](~/xsd/wix/propertyref.html) to the property you want to use and then include WixUtilExtensions when linking.
 For example: